kyverno/chainsaw/website/docs/operations/script.md

 The `script` operation provides a means to run a script during the test step.

+!!! tip
+    By default, the shell used to run the script is `sh`.
+You can specify a custom shell and shell arguments to override what and how the shell is invoked.

 ## Configuration

 The full structure of the `Script` is documented [here](../reference/apis/chainsaw.v1alpha1.md#chainsaw-kyverno-io-v1alpha1-Script).